 Categories

 A female traditional craftsman that Japan can be proud of

-Ueda listens carefully to the thoughts and feelings of her clients and then puts her heart into creating her pieces, fully incorporating those thoughts.
+Ms. Ueda carefully listens to the thoughts and feelings of her clients, and then wholeheartedly dedicates herself to creating works that fully incorporate those feelings.

 In parallel with this, for the KIMONO PROJECT, a major project to create furisode (long-sleeved kimono) inspired by 196 countries and regions around the world in preparation for the 2020 Tokyo Olympic and Paralympic Games, she created a wonderful furisode kimono that embodies a strong desire for peace, with thoughts directed towards the people of Afghanistan, the country suffering the most from war in the world

-In today's world, only flashy things are talked about, but "compassion" and "warmth" are always more modest.
-Ueda's thoughts, which are put into each piece, brighten our spirits, just like when we wear a colorful furisode kimono.
-Looking at Ueda, I could really feel that God is "watching over us."
+starts at 3 minutes and 48 seconds.
+In today's world, only flashy things get talked about, but "compassion" and "warmth" are always understated.
+The feelings that Ms. Ueda poured into each of her works brighten our spirits, just like when we put on a brightly colored kimono.
+Seeing Ms. Ueda like that, I strongly felt that God is indeed "watching over her."

+Categories